python/cpython/Doc/library/ssl.rst

 .. method:: SSLContext.load_dh_params(dhfile)

-   Load the key generation parameters for Diffie-Helman (DH) key exchange.
+   Load the key generation parameters for Diffie-Hellman (DH) key exchange.
    Using DH key exchange improves forward secrecy at the expense of computational resources (both on the server and on the client).
    The *dhfile* parameter should be the path to a file containing DH